jzbjyb/lm-calibration/ana/README.md

 Retrieved sentences (starts with "retrieved:" if any) → Score of each candidate answer (The one starting with "♦" is the one we succeed/fail.
 Paraphrases are separated by spaces and probabilities are at the end.)
 ```
-For successful cases, the first score of each candidate answer is the gap between the confidence after applying our methods and the original confidence.
+For successful cases, the score of each candidate answer has three parts: the raw LM probability before applying this method, the raw LM probability after applying this method, and the gap between them (after normalization).
-For failure cases, the first score of each candidate answer is the probability.
+For failure cases, the score of each candidate answer is the probability.
 The best model is using margin-based fine-tuning + paraphrasing + retrieval + temparature-based scaling.

 ## Files